 • In 2020, we achieved record net income of approximately \$12.1 million, which represents a 116% increase from 2019.
-We also had significant balance sheet and customer growth in 2020; our total assets increased 22%, deposits increased 20%, noninterest bearing deposits increased 52% and loans increased 15%, excluding PPP loans.
+We experienced significant balance sheet and customer growth in 2020; our total assets increased by 22%, deposits increased by 20%, noninterest bearing deposits increased by 52% and loans increased by 15%, excluding loans issued through the "Paycheck Protection Program" (PPP) in conjunction with the CARES Act.
 Since March 2020, we have been an active participant in the PPP, providing 420 existing customers \$71.7 million in loans through the first program and \$26.2 million through the second program.
 In aggregate, we anticipate the realization \$3.7 million in fees from this program.
 Over the course of the pandemic, we granted deferrals on 396 loans totaling \$280.1 million, or approximately 28.0% of our loan portfolio.
-As of March 31, 2021, only two loans totaling \$1.1 million remain.
+As of December 31, 2020, there were eight loans on deferral for a total of \$8.0 million, and as of March 31, 2021, there are only two loans remaining on deferral totaling \$1.1 million.

-Total Loans (\$mm)
+Total Deposits (\$mm)